 - If you are studying the language at A Level or equivalent, there will be some conversation in the target language.
 This is likely to be just three or four minutes and is another chance for us to assess your linguistic skills.
 We’re not looking for perfection or fluency.
 We are simply expecting an ability to speak in the target language at the standard expected of a candidate who is predicted a grade A at A Level.
 We will be assessing your language skills alongside your written work submission and your performance in the MLAT, so this is not the be all and end all.

-- Regardless of whether you are applying for a language ab initio or post-A Level, you will probably be asked to do an exercise in close reading.
+- Regardless of whether you are applying for a language from scratch or post-A Level, you will probably be asked to do an exercise in close reading.
 You will be given a text about 20-30 minutes before the interview and asked to read and think about it.
 This may be a poem or an extract of prose.
 It is unlikely to be longer than a side of A4.
 Practice does vary a little between colleges as to whether this text will be in the target language: some may give you a text in English; some may give you a text in the target language with an English translation; some may give you a text in the target language and also provide a dictionary or vocab. list, or invite you to ask about any words you don’t understand at the start of the interview.
 If you are applying for a language from scratch you will be given a version of the text in English.

 - Use your preparation time to read the text fully, make notes if you like, and draw some initial conclusions from the text.
 Ask yourself not only ‘what are my first impressions?’ but, more importantly, ‘why and how are those impressions created?’

 - The tutors will ask you about the text for around ten minutes.